Jorge Luis Borges: Early life and education

 Jorge Francisco Isidoro Luis Borges was born into an educated middle-class family on 24 August 1899.
 They lived in Palermo, a then-poor area of Buenos Aires.
 Borges's mother, Leonor Acevedo Suárez, worked as a translator and came from a family of criollo (Spanish) origin.
 Her family had been much involved in the European settling of South America and the Argentine War of Independence, and she spoke often of their heroic actions.

 His 1929 book Cuaderno San Martín includes the poem "Isidoro Acevedo", commemorating his grandfather, Isidoro de Acevedo Laprida, a soldier of the Buenos Aires Army.
 A descendant of the Argentine lawyer and politician Francisco Narciso de Laprida, Acevedo Laprida fought in the battles of Cepeda in 1859, Pavón in 1861, and Los Corrales in 1880.
 Acevedo Laprida died of pulmonary congestion in the house where his grandson Jorge Luis Borges was born.
 According to a study by Antonio Andrade, Jorge Luis Borges had Portuguese ancestry: Borges's great-grandfather, Francisco, was born in Portugal in 1770, and lived in Torre de Moncorvo, in the north of the country, before he emigrated to Argentina, where he married Carmen Lafinur.

 Borges's own father, Jorge Guillermo Borges Haslam, was a lawyer and wrote the novel El caudillo in 1921.
 Borges Haslam was born in Entre Ríos of Spanish, Portuguese, and English descent, the son of Francisco Borges Lafinur, a colonel, and Frances Ann Haslam, an Englishwoman.
 Borges Haslam grew up speaking English at home.
 The family frequently traveled to Europe.
-Borges Haslam wedded Leonor Acevedo Suárez in 1898 and their children also included the painter Norah Borges, sister of Jorge Luis Borges.
+Borges Haslam married Leonor Acevedo Suárez in 1898 and their children also included the painter Norah Borges.

 At age ten, Jorge Luis Borges translated Oscar Wilde's The Happy Prince into Spanish.
 It was published in a local journal, but Borges's friends thought the real author was his father.
 Borges Haslam was a lawyer and psychology teacher who harboured literary aspirations.
-Borges said his father "tried to become a writer and failed in the attempt", despite the 1921 opus El caudillo.
+Borges said his father "tried to become a writer and failed in the attempt", despite the 1921 novel El caudillo.
 Jorge Luis Borges wrote, "As most of my people had been soldiers and I knew I would never be, I felt ashamed, quite early, to be a bookish kind of person and not a man of action."